 - Identity access management (IAM): IAM tools enable administrators to determine who and what can access data.
 Users with similar permissions can be grouped.
 Groups are given authorisation levels and managed as a single unit.
-When one user leaves, the user can be removed from the group, which removes all permissions from that user.
-This type of grouping and organisation makes managing permissions across the network much easier.
+When one user leaves, the user can be removed from the group, which eliminates all permissions for that user.
+This type of grouping and organisation streamlines permission management across the network.

-- Automation: Automation works together with monitoring tools to find, classify and label data for administrative review.
-Some tools integrate artificial intelligence (AI) and machine learning (ML) to automatically detect, label and classify data.
+- Automation: Automation works with monitoring tools to find, classify, and label data for administrative review.
+Some tools integrate artificial intelligence (AI) and machine learning (ML) to detect, label, and classify data automatically.
 The technologies can also help identify threats that could be used to steal it.
 With labelled data, administrators can use IAM to apply permissions and stop specific threats from gaining access to stored data.

 Data Classification Levels

-As you ask these questions, you can better classify your data.
-Data classification typically can be broken into four categories:
+As you consider these levels, you can better classify your data.
+Data classification typically is broken down into four categories:

 This data is available to the public either locally or over the internet.
-Public data requires little security, and its disclosure would not result in a compliance violation.
+Public data requires little security because its disclosure would not violate compliance.